Master of Disaster: Youth emergency preparedness

-Master of Disaster is a free, pre-packaged program designed to help young people learn about emergency preparedness.
-The program teaches youth in grades 5-8 about the hazards in B.C., how they can get themselves and their homes prepared and how they can help others during a disaster.
+Master of Disaster is a free classroom program designed to help young people learn about emergency preparedness.
+The program teaches youth in grades 4 to 8 about hazards in B.C.—like floods, wildfires, earthquakes and tsunamis—and shows them how to get prepared.